-There are three options available under the medical plan: economy, standard and premium.
+There are two options available under the medical plan: economy, and standard.
 You elect which option under the medical plan that you want for you and your dependents.
 These options are identical in what is covered and how benefits are paid.
 However, the deductibles, coinsurance, and out-of-pocket limits are different with each option.
 See section 2.1.1, Medical Benefit Schedule, for details about how these items differ between the options.